 U.S.-SAINT KITTS AND NEVIS RELATIONS

 The United States established diplomatic relations with Saint Kitts and Nevis in 1983 following its independence from the United Kingdom.
 Relations between the United States and Saint Kitts and Nevis have historically been friendly.
-The United States seeks to assist Saint Kitts and Nevis to develop economically and to strengthen democracy in its parliamentary form of government.
+The United States seeks to assist Saint Kitts and Nevis to enhance security, promote economic prosperity, and to strengthen democracy in its parliamentary form of government.

 U.S. Assistance to Saint Kitts and Nevis

 U.S. assistance to Saint Kitts and Nevis is primarily channeled through multilateral agencies such as the World Bank and the Caribbean Development Bank, and through the U.S. Agency for International Development office in Bridgetown, Barbados.
-Saint Kitts and Nevis also benefits from U.S. military exercises and civic action projects, including through the Caribbean Basin Security Initiative.
-The State Department’s Bureau of International Narcotics and Law Enforcement Affairs provides training, equipment, and laptops to the Royal St. Christopher and Nevis Police Force.
+Saint Kitts and Nevis also benefits from U.S. military exercises and civic action projects, including through the Caribbean Basin Security Initiative (CBSI).
+The State Department’s Bureau of International Narcotics and Law Enforcement Affairs provides training and equipment to the Royal St. Christopher and Nevis Police Force.

 Bilateral Economic Relations

 Saint Kitts and Nevis is a beneficiary of the U.S. Caribbean Basin Initiative (CBI), which grants duty-free entry into the United States for many goods.
 The CBI aims to facilitate economic development and export diversification of the Caribbean Basin economies.
 Saint Kitts and Nevis is a member of the Caribbean Community and Common Market (CARICOM).

 Saint Kitts and Nevis’ Membership in International Organizations

-Saint Kitts and Nevis and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, and World Trade Organization.
+Saint Kitts and Nevis and the United States belong to several of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, and World Trade Organization.

 Principal U.S. embassy officials are listed in the Department’s Key Officers List.